HarringtonIdahosa/Project1-4811/README.md

 ## Overview

-This C program manages the concurrent execution of multiple test cases using forked processes.
+This C program manages the execution of multiple test cases using forked processes.
 Each child process is responsible for running a specific test case, while the parent process waits for their completion.

 ## Instructions